slackspace-io/slackwatch/README.md

 # SlackWatch: Your Kubernetes Container Guardian 🚀

+- Notify you of new versions of your container images by comparing semver tags.
+- Check for updates on a configured schedule.
+- Authenticate with your container registry assuming standard docker registry auth behaviours.
+- Trigger automated upgrade by commiting new tag to your gitops repo, if you have configured a gitops repo.
+- Use include/exclude regex patterns to filter out images you are not interested in, these are set as annotations on the deployment.
+- Notify you of new versions, as well sucessful commits via ntfy.
+- A Web UI to view the status of your images, and trigger automated upgrades.

+## What is SlackWatch?
 Slackwatch is under heavy development.
 It is not yet ready for production use.
 I personally am using it, including the automated upgrade feature, but I am not recommending it for others yet.

 I started slackwatch to solve my own problem of keeping track of container versions in my kubernetes cluster at home.
 I was usually notified by noticing a new release on github, but this did not mean the image was actually available.